mrjoshbear/after-sundown-2e/3-characters/4-advantages-and-disadvantages.md

 ### Mental Disadvantages

 **Aimless:** The character's hopes and dreams feel distant and unreal.
-Advancing their Driving Passion does not allow them to refresh an Edge.
+Advancing their Driving Ambition does not allow them to refresh an Edge.

 **Anachronism:** The character is from another time, or possibly just grew up in an Amish community or a savage region of one of the outlands.
 And they do not know how machines work unless they are specially instructed on them.
-The character cannot default when operating 21st century devices.
+The character cannot default when operating 21st-century devices.

-**Compulsive Behavior:** The character feels compelled to do some thing over and over again in ways which are maladaptive.
-This can be comedic, tragic, distinctive, and time wasting.
+**Compulsive Behavior:** The character feels compelled to do something over and over again in ways that are maladaptive.
+This can be comedic, tragic, distinctive, and time-wasting.
 A good example of Compulsive Behavior can be found in the TV show [Monk](https://en.wikipedia.org%2Fwiki%2FMonk_%28TV_series%29).
 Resisting the compulsion is similar to resisting a frenzy (and may result in one if frustrated under sufficient stress).

 **Delusional:** The character is absolutely certain of something that does not appear to be true and will not be swayed by any evidence to the contrary.
 This would include most religious beliefs, but the character is not awarded Disadvantages for believing ridiculous things that are believed by a large portion of the population, because such delusions do not negatively impact the character.
 So if you believe that there are important messages from aliens coded in dog howls, that's a disadvantage; but if you believe that there are important messages from Jesus coded in cheese sandwiches, this is _not_ a disadvantage.
 Not because it isn't counter-factual and immune to contrary evidence, but because society at large has accepted people with such delusions and made accommodations for them.